What a "lifetime payout cap" actually means

 Why a cap punishes exactly the traders it should reward

-That's the wedge PredictFundr is built around: a funded account should scale with a trader's track record, not expire because of one.
+That's the wedge PredictFundr is built around: a funded account should keep running on a trader's track record, not expire because of one.
 Your account stays open after every payout, and there is no cumulative dollar figure that shuts it down.

 Capped account vs. PredictFundr's continuous account